IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 How much has changed in accounting since Luca Pacioli produced the first standard for the general ledger?
 Danielle Supkis Cheek, CPA, CFE, CVA shared insights into the growth of the General Ledger at the 2017 IDEA Innovations Conference in Houston, guiding participants through the General Ledger’s evolution, dating back to Pacioli, also known as the Father of Accounting (c.
 1447-1517).

 Today’s General Ledger is typically the starting point to a vast amount of detailed information, which may be posted at a summary level from the supporting detail ledgers.
-In some industries or software packages, (such as QuickBooks) the trend is to record more transaction level detail in the General Ledger.
+In some industries or software packages, (such as QuickBooks) the trend is to record more transaction-level detail in General Ledger.
 However, acquiring the data in a readable, usable format is a challenge.
-Cheek showed an example of a QuickBooks General Ledger Export.
+Cheek showed an example of a QuickBooks the General Ledger Export.
 The conditions for the sample are familiar to most auditors.

-In a small to medium business, there are lack of controls.
+In a small to medium business, there is a lack of controls.
 With limited full-time employees (FTEs) record keepers and signers are the same person in many businesses.
-Although one-to-one relationships are easier, they are innately control- and monitor-free.
+Although one-to-one relationships are easier, they are innately controlled- and monitor-free.
 Another issue is the version of QuickBooks between desktop and online editions.
 Cheek pointed out that it is a common practice to audit by transaction number.
 To audit by transaction number, you will need to normalize the data set in IDEA by visually coding the export, as you cannot sort in this manner in QuickBooks.

 The Financial App (SmartAnalyzer) is also effective for finding: duplicates, out of balance journal entries, missing entries, date specific entries, time specific entries, and many more points of interest like journal source and period.
 Benford’s Law can be applied to find absolute value.